justinethier/cyclone/docs/api/cyclone/concurrent.md

 The following types of objects are always shared:

 - Concurrency primitives (mutex, conditional variable, atom).
-These object are allocated directly on the heap since by definition multiple threads need to use them for synchronization.
+These objects are allocated directly on the heap since by definition multiple threads need to use them for synchronization.

 - Fixnum integers and characters.
 These are immediates (IE, value types) so there is no object in memory to reference.